Film shoot in the middle of the landscapes of Iceland

 When the earth becomes too sinful, it is chosen by God to be wiped from existence.
 Noah, played by Russel Crowe, is tasked to build an ark large enough to hold his loved ones and animals.
 His goal is to complete it before the devastating flood hits, which is set to destroy the world.
 This 2014 film made Iceland its home for three weeks during filming, which took place on the south coast of Iceland.

 The Reykjanes Peninsula near Reykjavik, was where most of the film was set during this time.
 Russel Crowe admitted he endured harsh conditions when filming some of the scenes.
 He had to go in and out of the sea when the water was at a high of 39 degrees Fahrenheit.
 You can visit the same South Coast area that he swam in!
-It is a quick forty-minute drive from Reykjavik, which makes it a great stop on your Iceland Journey.
+It is a quick forty-minute drive from Reykjavik even if you rent a small car, which makes it a great stop on your Iceland Journey.

 Captain America